Duke University: West, East, and Central Campuses

 West Campus, considered the main campus of the university, houses the sophomores and juniors, along with most seniors.
 Most of the academic and administrative centers are located there.
 Main West Campus, with Duke Chapel at its center, contains the majority of residential quads to the south, while the main academic quad, library, and Medical Center are to the north.
 The campus, spanning 720 acre, includes Science Drive, which is the location of science and engineering buildings.
 The residential quads on West Campus are Craven Quad, Crowell Quad, Edens Quad, Few Quad, Keohane Quad, Kilgo Quad, and Wannamaker Quad.
 Most of the campus eateries and sports facilities – including the historic basketball stadium, Cameron Indoor Stadium – are on West Campus.

-East Campus, the original location of Duke after it moved to Durham, functions as a first-year campus, housing the university's freshmen dormitories as well as several academic departments.
-Since the 1995–96 academic year, all freshmen—and only freshmen, except for upperclassmen serving as Resident Assistants—have lived on East Campus, an effort to build class unity.
+East Campus, the original location of Duke after it moved to Durham, functions as a first-year campus, housing the university's first-year dormitories as well as several academic departments.
+Since the 1995–96 academic year, all first-years—and only first-years, except for upperlcass students serving as Resident Assistants—have lived on East Campus, an effort to build class unity.
 The campus encompasses 172 acre and is 1.5 mi from West Campus.
 Art History, History, Cultural Anthropology, Literature, Music, Philosophy, and Women's Studies are housed on East.
 Programs such as dance, drama, education, film, and the University Writing Program reside on East.
-The self-sufficient East Campus contains the freshmen residence halls, a dining hall, coffee shop, post office, Lilly Library, Baldwin Auditorium, a theater, Brodie Gym, tennis courts, several disc golf baskets, and a walking track as well as several academic buildings.
+The self-sufficient East Campus contains the first-year residence halls, a dining hall, coffee shop, post office, Lilly Library, Baldwin Auditorium, a theater, Brodie Gym, tennis courts, several disc golf baskets, and a walking track as well as several academic buildings.
 The East Campus dorms are Alspaugh, Basset, Bell Tower, Blackwell, Brown, East House (formerly known as Aycock), Epworth, Gilbert-Addoms, Giles, West House (formerly known as Jarvis), Pegram, Randolph, Southgate, Trinity, and Wilson.
 Separated from downtown by a short walk, the area was the site of the Women's College from 1930 to 1972.